OCA/stock-logistics-workflow/stock_picking_operation_quick_change/README.rst

 #.
 Go to products and create one of type "Stockable".
 #.
 Update quantities on hand to have stock of it.
 #.
-Go to inventory dashboard and click on "Delivery Out" card to do a new
+Go to inventory dashboard and click on "Delivery Orders" card to do a new
    transfer.
 #.
 Create a picking and select the product to do the transfer.
 #.
 Reserve the picking.